dinesh-dna/nexttrip/README.md

 ### Commands
-    yarn -> to Download all the necessary packages. yarn start -> to run in local , url : http://localhost:3000 yarn test -> to run all tests yarn build -> Builds the app for production to the `build` folder.
+    yarn -> to Download all the necessary packages. yarn start -> to run in local , url : http://localhost:3000 yarn test a -> to run all tests yarn build -> Builds the app for production to the `build` folder.